one-kubernetes/workshop/documentation/flux-multi-tenant.md

   verbs: ["get", "list", "watch", "create", "update", "patch", "delete"] # You can also use ["*"] EOF
 ```
+> :warning: Remember to commit and push your code each time you make a change so that FluxCD can apply the changes.
 ## Create flux resources to watch helm charts releases
 ```bash
 flux create source helm charts --url=https://one-kubernetes.github.io/dev2-helm-charts --interval=3m --export > ./tenants/base/dev2/sync.yaml